VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Ablation Results

 \section{Ablation Results}

 In this section, we report the ablation studies and analyses that complement the discussion in Section \ref{subsection: ablation}.
-We first quantify the effect of ASR errors on task performance.
-Tables \ref{tab:asr_ablation_indic} and \ref{tab:asr_ablation_english} compare results obtained using ground-truth transcripts against WhisperV3-generated transcripts across three models (LLaMA-70B, Gemma3 27B, and Qwen3 8B), for both Indic and English subsets.
+We first quantify the effect of ASR errors on Indic language performance.
+Table \ref{tab:asr_ablation_indic} compare results obtained using ground-truth transcripts and IndicConformer against WhisperV3-generated transcripts across three models (LLaMA-70B, Gemma3 27B, and Qwen3 8B).
 The \textbf{Difference} rows highlight the degradation in accuracy attributable to ASR noise across tool selection, call structure, and parameter filling.

 We next analyze the impact of few-shot prompting.
 Table \ref{tab:kimi_zero_shot} reports results for KimiAudio 7B in zero-shot versus one-shot settings on English and Hindi subsets.
 These results illustrate the relative gains from a single demonstration compared to zero-shot prompting for the SpeechLMs, giving signficant boost to tool call structure and output response following.